abutneva/starter-academic/content/project/nlp/index.md

 title: On the Verge of a Digital Relovution: Healthcare Systems
 summary: Enhancing natural language processing for Russian
 tags:
+- Python
-- deep learning
+- SpaCy
-- NLP
+- Stanza

 date: "2020-08-27T00:00:00Z"